FraserThompson/thundermaps-rss/README.md

 rss_updater.start()
 ```

-**Important:** The updater module uses `.lastupdate_` files to store the timestamp of the last update for each category.
-If you delete these files then it will default to generating reports from the current time.
+**Important:** The updater module uses `.source_ids_` files to store the id's of updates which have already been posted.
+If you delete these files then it will post duplicates.

 ## Current Usage